miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 #### Task 1: Create publisher and solution

-1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the Dev One environment.
+1. Navigate to the `https://make.powerapps.com` and make sure you are in the Dev One environment.

 2. From the left navigation pane, select **Solutions** and then select **+ New solution**.